 areas are in shoreline jurisdiction, analyzing the present uses and long-term needs for waterfront lands,

-During the Regional SMP update, the county, cities, and town will consult with other agencies, tribal
+During the SMP update, Kittitas County will consult with other agencies, tribal

-Once the individual shoreline master programs are adopted, the local government (i.e. the county, city,
+Once the shoreline master program is adopted, the local government (i.e. the county)

 proposals and use the permit system to decide what is consistent with state law and the local program.